telerik/kendo-react/knowledge-base/grid-date-ragne-filter.md

 How can I filter date ranges in the Grid.

-Also, how to make Grid custom range filter working with Odata.
+Also, how to make Grid custom range filter working with Odata and show default value and a different format?

 ## Solution

 This requires using the [filterCell]({% slug api_grid_gridcolumnprops %}#toc-filterCell) property of the Grid column to add two DatePickers/DateInputs that will allow the user to select a start and an end date.
+The format can be changed by configuring the [format]({% slug api_dateinputs_datepickerprops %}#toc-format).
+Use the [defaultValue]({% slug api_dateinputs_datepickerprops %}#toc-defaultValue) to pass a default value for the custom DatePicker component.

 {% meta height:450 %}
 {% embed_file grid/date-range-filter/main.jsx preview %}